crs4/bbmri-it-school-tutorials/tutorial-fhir/FHIR_tutorial.md

 the profile Specimen Resource has not differentials (the differetials tab is empty) because we have not defined any specific profile rule yet.

-## Adding a profile rule to the Specimen profile
+## 2. Add a profile rule to the Specimen profile
 Now we can add a rule to the Specimen profile.
 Open the file:
 ```
     ./fhir-fsh-sushi-ig/input/fsh/SpecimenProfile.fsh